cafeduke/cafeduke.github.io/_posts/spring/2021-05-25-spring-boot-microservices.md

 # Talking Microservices

-Create two mircroservies `CurrenceExchangeService` and `CurrencyCalculationService`.
+Create two mircroservies `CurrencyExchangeService` and `CurrencyCalculationService`.

 - The `CurrencyExchangeService` provides the conversion rate from one currency to another.
   - The REST URI shall be `http://<host:port>/currency-exchange-service/from/<currency>/to/<currency>`